Alien currently dominates Alien: Covenant 79–21

 Where This Matchup Sits

-BingeBracket tracks 33 Horror films — Alien near the top at #1, Alien: Covenant is in the bottom quarter.
+BingeBracket tracks 38 Horror films — Alien near the top at #1, Alien: Covenant languishing near the bottom.

 Against other opponents, both dominate Prometheus on the platform — a shared floor that suggests these two films belong in the same bracket tier.